 A summary of the significant accounting policies consistently applied in the preparation of the consolidated financial statements are as follows:

 Principles of Consolidation

-The consolidated financial statements include the accounts of Vaso Corporation, its wholly-owned subsidiaries, and the variable interest entity where the Company is the primary beneficiary.
+The consolidated financial statements include the accounts of Vaso Corporation, its wholly-owned subsidiaries, and the accounts of the companies over which we exercise control.
 Significant intercompany balances and transactions have been eliminated.